A Ramsey space of infinite polyhedra and the random polyhedron: Final comment

-All these examples reveal that, in general, there seems to be a tight relationship between topological Ramsey spaces and Ramsey classes of ordered finite structures, and therefore between topological Ramsey spaces and extremely amenable automorphism groups.
-This raises several questions.
-For instance, consider an abstract setting similar to the one presented in \cite{todo}.
-Given a Ramsey class $\mathcal C$ of ordered structures, what is the precise description of a topological Ramsey space $\mathcal R$ (if any), such that $\mathcal{AR} = \mathcal C$?
+The phenomena studied in this article reveal that, in general, there seems to be a tight relationship between a family of topological Ramsey spaces, and Ramsey classes of finite structures, extremely amenable automorphism groups, universal minimal flows, etc. This raises several questions.
+For instance, consider the abstract setting introduced in \cite{todo}.
+Given a Ramsey class $\mathcal K$ of (ordered) structures, what is the precise description of a topological Ramsey space $\mathcal R$ (if any), such that $\mathcal K$ is the closure of $\mathcal{AR}$?
+Is it possible to characterize the family of topological Ramsey spaces $\mathcal R$ for which the class $\mathcal{AR}$ generates a Ramsey class of structures?
+On the other hand, a deeper study of the random polyhedron in itself and in relation to the random graph, from a wide point of view including approaches from model theory, graph theory, combinatorics, topology, dynamics and Ramsey theory is needed.
+We believe this work is a step in that direction.